Cryptocrystalline and Microcrystalline

 Crypto Micro and Macro Crystalline

-Microcrystalline should not be confused with macrocrystalline which describes crystals that are either large enough that they can be seen quite easily or are large but tightly intergrown.
-An amethyst geode. is an example of macrocrystalline crystals.
+Microcrystalline should not be confused with macrocrystalline which describes crystals which are large enough to be seen with the naked eye.
+An amethyst geode is an example of crystals which are macrocrystalline.